dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 .. _sapi_access:

 ====================================
-Configuring Access to D-Wave Solvers
+Configuring Access to Leap's Solvers
 ====================================

-D-Wave's Solver API (SAPI) provides access to :term:`solver`\ s, remote compute resources for solving problems such as a D-Wave system or `Leap <https://cloud.dwavesys.com/leap/>`_\ 's quantum-classical hybrid solvers.
+D-Wave's Solver API (SAPI) provides access to the :term:`solver`\ s---compute resources for solving problems, such as a D-Wave quantum computers and quantum-classical hybrid solvers---hosted in the Leap quantum cloud or of on-premises systems.

 Interacting with SAPI
 =====================

-SAPI is an application layer built to provide resource discovery, permissions, and scheduling for D-Wave compute resources.
+SAPI is an application layer built to provide resource discovery, permissions, and scheduling for D-Wave solvers.
 The requisite information for problem submission through SAPI includes:

 1. API endpoint URL

    A URL to the remote resources.
 By default, ``https://na-west-1.cloud.dwavesys.com/sapi/v2`` is used to connect to resources provided by D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ quantum cloud service in North America, including D-Wave quantum computers.\ [#]_

 2. API Token